Candle Care Tips

 For your safety and to ensure optimal candle performance, please follow these guidelines:

-• First Burn: Allow the candle to burn for at least 2 hours during the initial use to prevent tunneling.
+• First Burn: Allow the candle to burn for at least 4 hours during the initial use to prevent tunneling.

 • Do Not Burn Overnight: Do not use candles as night lights or leave them burning while sleeping.

-• Overheating: If the jar becomes too hot, extinguish the flame and allow it to cool completely before relighting.
+• If the jar becomes too hot, extinguish the flame and allow it to cool completely before relighting.

 • Allow the candle to cool and solidify completely before handling or relighting.